thundergnat/n-flake/README.md

 ## USAGE

 Generate an SVG n-flake to STDOUT.
+Redirect into a file to capture / display it.

 Takes 4 optional parameters: